-American soprano Rachel Willis-Sørensen is known for her diverse repertoire ranging from Mozart to Wagner.
-A regular guest at the leading opera houses around the world, her voice has been hailed as having a “carmel tone” that is “as lyrical as she is luminous.”
+American soprano Rachel Willis-Sørensen has won acclaim internationally in a vast repertoire spanning from Donna Anna in Don Giovanni to Leonora in Il Trovatore, and Elsa in Lohengrin to the Marschallin in Der Rosenkavalier.
+A regular guest at the leading opera houses around the world, her voice has been hailed as having a “caramel tone” that is “as lyrical as she is luminous.”

 Ms. Willis-Sørensen begins the 2018/19 season with her role debut – as well as Italian stage debut – as Leonora in Il Trovatore at the Teatro Regio di Torino.
 Her season brings her to Germany next, as she returns to the Bayerische Staatsoper as Hélène in Les Vêpres Siciliennes and to the Semperoper Dresden to star as Rosalinde in concert performances of J. Strauss’s Die Fledermaus, opposite Jonas Kaufmann as Eisenstein, under the baton of Franz Welser Möst.
 Televised as a New Year’s concert, this performance will also be released on DVD.
 Ms. Willis-Sørensen also makes her stage debut in the role at the Deutsche Oper Berlin in December.
 She then returns to the United States for the second half of her season, as she appears as Donna Anna in Don Giovanni at the Metropolitan Opera and makes her role debut as the title role in Rusalka at the San Francisco Opera.
 She makes a second Dvorak role debut in February as she performs as the soprano soloist in Stabat Mater with the Boston Symphony Orchestra, conducted by Andris Nelsons.